microsoft/verisol/Sources/Celestial/readme.md

 ---
 ## License
-CELESTIAL is released under the MIT license.
+Celestial is released under the MIT license.